MolEvolEpid/hypermut3/README.md

-## Hypermut 3.0
+## Hypermut 3

-Web version (also has more details about method): https://www.hiv.lanl.gov/content/sequence/HYPERMUT/hypermut.html
+**Note:** This page describes how to use the command line version of Hypermut 3.
+[Here](https://www.hiv.lanl.gov/content/sequence/HYPERMUT/hypermut.html) is a link to the webtool.

 **Reference for Hypermut 1.0:**
 Rose, PP and Korber, BT.
 2000.
 Detecting hypermutations in viral sequences with an emphasis on G -> A hypermutation.
 Bioinformatics 16(4): 400-401.\